 Maintenance and Removal

 A consideration for any proposed digitization work will be the necessary level of storage and preservation service.
 At a minimum all digital objects are stored on servers that are backed-up regularly with the content replicated in at least two locations.
-Materials that are particularly rare and unique or for which external funds were expended to complete digitization will receive higher preservation services such as those provided by the CTDA.
-These higher-level services have a monetary expense associated with them and that expense weighs in to any decision to digitize.
-Whenever possible, Wesleyan chooses to pay once and store forever.
-When digitization projects are undertaken at the request of a library patron, the patron must have identified funding to cover any associated fees for storage and preservation services.
+Materials that are particularly rare and unique or for which external funds were expended to complete digitization may receive higher preservation services.
+These higher-level services have a monetary expense associated with them and that expense weighs into any decision to digitize.
+When digitization projects are undertaken at the request of a library patron, the patron must have identified funding to cover any associated fees for storage and preservation services (if necessary).

-Collection materials may be de-accessioned or removed due to collection weeding, storage issues, or copyright dispute.
-Decisions will be made by the Digital Projects Librarian with feedback and input from scholars and collection managers.
+Collection materials may be deaccessioned or removed due to collection evaluation, storage issues, or copyright dispute.
+Decisions will be made by the Digital Collections Committee.
 Most materials will remain in storage even if public access is limited.